strawlion/Artemis/README.md

 Add a `data` folder to the project root, next to the `src` folder.
 Add a CSV file representing each OMOP CDM v5 table (e.g. death.csv consisting of person_id,death_date,death_type_concept_id,cause_concept_id,cause_source_value,cause_source_concept_id)

-This folder should consist of `data/death.csv`, `data/person.csv` and so on for each OMOP table.
+This folder should consist of `data/death.csv`, `data/person.csv` and so on for each OMOP table, as defined here http://www.ohdsi.org/web/wiki/doku.php?id=documentation:cdm:single-page

 For a comprehensive sample dataset, please use ftp://ftp.ohdsi.org/synpuf/synpuf_1.zip